pirhoebe/ParsingPrehistoricPatterns/README.md

 Supplementary Information to Hoebe, Peeters &amp; Arnoldussen 2023.
 Parsing Prehistoric Patterns.
 Journal of Archaeological Science Reports

 The scripts and data in this supplementary material are the basis of the analysis conducted in the abovementioned paper.
-This SI consists of 5 main scripts that:
+This SI consists of 6 main scripts that:
 1 prepare the dataset
-2 demonstrate the general temporal distribution in the dataset with aoristics 3 explore the impact of vetting on the spatiotemporal distribution 4 show the general frequency distribution through SPD and KDE 5 conduct the main analysis: modeltesting and permutation testing the SPDs

-A final main script (6) was added to support calculations done in the text.
+2 demonstrate the general temporal distribution in the dataset with aoristics 3 explore the impact of vetting on the spatiotemporal distribution 4 show the general frequency distribution through SPD and KDE 5 conduct the main analysis: modeltesting and permutation testing the SPDs 6 support calculations done in the text

 There are several supporting scripts that are called upon in the main script.These facilitate running certain functions and serve to declutter the scripts.